all-birds birds

 Play and Games

-Yes birds are even known to play games.
+Yes birds are even known to play games, and even intentionally tell lies.
 Examples of games played are drop and catch where one bird will drop a stick another will catch it.
 If one bird hangs upside down and passes an object form its feet to its beak and back again others are likely to do the same thing.
 This shows the ability to learn behaviors.
-One game played is where a bird will stand on a mound and hold a stick while another tries to take it from him.
+One game played is where a bird will stand on a mound, and hold a stick while another tries to take it from him.

 Teamwork

 Some birds will cooperate while hunting.
 An example is what could be called bait and switch.
 Two or more birds discover another animal with something they would like to eat.
-One bird will land and distract the animal maybe by pecking at its tail.
-As soon as the animal turns the other bird swoops in and takes that food.
+One bird will land, and distract the animal maybe by pecking at its tail.
+As soon as the animal turns the other bird swoops in and takes the food.
+There is even teamwork between species, an example is birds such as chickadees and nuthatches working together to drive away a predator.

 Use of Tools